billoxbury/billoxbury.github.io/_posts/2024-01-05-mathematics-vs-ai.md

 The second key novelty is that the LLM is not used for a single query, but for a sequence of queries, each of which seeks to improve on previous answers.
 So each query is not _'fill in the priority function in this code template'_, but rather, _'given versions v0, v1 of the priority function in this code template, what should version v2 be?'_.

 The LLM is thus used not for one-time query but as an oracle step in an iterative algorithm.
-The full algorithm is evolutionary in the sense that a population of highest-performing codes is maintained, and the LLM prompts (the code versions _v0,v1_ etc) drawn from this population.
+The full algorithm is evolutionary in the sense that a population of highest-performing codes is maintained, and the LLM prompts (the code versions _v0,v1_ etc) are drawn from this population.

 The details of DeepMind's evolutionary approach - their use of the LLM to develop a code to solve the original mathematical problem - are themselves very interesting.
 There's no need for me to say more about them here as that is much better done in the blog [5] (and in [4]).